henrikdchristensen/SDU-Data-Mining-Exam/README.md

 ### Basic Usage

-1. Link the dataset file to `dbc.in`.
+1. Link the dataset file to `-dbc.in`.
-2. Set the `time` flag to true to measure algorithm execution time.
+2. Set the `-time` flag to true to measure algorithm execution time.
-3. Choose the desired clustering `algorithm` (e.g., `clustering.dbscan.DBSCAN`).
+3. Choose the desired clustering `-algorithm` (e.g., `clustering.dbscan.DBSCAN`).
 4. Set the parameters for the algorithm.
-5. Optionally, use the `ResultWriter` to save output details to a file or `AutomaticVisualization` for plotting the data.
+5. Optionally, use the `-resulthandler ResultWriter` to save output details to a file or `-resulthandler AutomaticVisualization` for plotting the data.
+6. If you need to normalize the data set before clustering (e.g., for DBSCAN), use `-dbc.filter normalization.columnwise.AttributeWiseMinMaxNormalization`.

 ### Plotting Labeled Data

-ELKI does not provide the MAFIA algorithm, but you can use the `algorithm.NullAlgorithm` to visualize pre-clustered data from other programs.
+ELKI does not provide the MAFIA algorithm, but you can use the `-algorithm algorithm.NullAlgorithm` to visualize pre-clustered data from other programs.

 ---